Generic Name: daptomycin

 In a study in which 15 healthy adult subjects received a single dose of Cubicin 6 mg/kg IV and a combination dose of Cubicin 6 mg/kg IV and aztreonam 1 g IV, administered over a 30-minute period, the Cmax and AUC0-∞ of daptomycin were not significantly altered by aztreonam.

 In a study in which 6 healthy adult males received a single dose of Cubicin 2 mg/kg IV, tobramycin 1 mg/kg IV, and both in combination, administered over a 30-minute period, the mean Cmax and AUC0-∞ of daptomycin were 12.7% and 8.7% higher, respectively, when Cubicin was coadministered with tobramycin.
 The mean Cmax and AUC0-∞ of tobramycin were 10.7% and 6.6% lower, respectively, when tobramycin was coadministered with Cubicin.
 These differences were not statistically significant.
-The interaction between daptomycin and tobramycin with a clinical dose of Cubicin is unknown.
+The interaction between daptomycin and tobramycin with a clinical dose of Cubicin RF is unknown.

-In 16 healthy subjects, administration of Cubicin 6 mg/kg q24h by IV infusion over a 30-minute period for 5 days, with coadministration of a single oral dose of warfarin (25 mg) on the 5th day, had no significant effect on the pharmacokinetics of either drug and did not significantly alter the INR (International Normalized Ratio).
+In 16 healthy adult subjects, administration of Cubicin 6 mg/kg q24h by IV infusion over a 30-minute period for 5 days, with coadministration of a single oral dose of warfarin (25 mg) on the 5th day, had no significant effect on the pharmacokinetics of either drug and did not significantly alter the INR (International Normalized Ratio).

-In 20 healthy subjects on a stable daily dose of simvastatin 40 mg, administration of Cubicin 4 mg/kg q24h by IV infusion over a 30-minute period for 14 days (N=10) had no effect on plasma trough concentrations of simvastatin and was not associated with a higher incidence of adverse events, including skeletal myopathy, than in subjects receiving placebo once daily (N=10) [see Warnings and Precautions (5.2) and Drug Interactions (7.1)].
+In 20 healthy adult subjects on a stable daily dose of simvastatin 40 mg, administration of Cubicin 4 mg/kg q24h by IV infusion over a 30-minute period for 14 days (N=10) had no effect on plasma trough concentrations of simvastatin and was not associated with a higher incidence of adverse events, including skeletal myopathy, than in subjects receiving placebo once daily (N=10) [see Warnings and Precautions (5.2) and Drug Interactions (7.1)].

-Concomitant administration of probenecid (500 mg 4 times daily) and a single dose of Cubicin 4 mg/kg by IV infusion over a 30-minute period did not significantly alter the Cmax or AUC0-∞ of daptomycin.
+Concomitant administration of probenecid (500 mg 4 times daily) and a single dose of Cubicin 4 mg/kg by IV infusion over a 30-minute period in adults did not significantly alter the Cmax or AUC0-∞ of daptomycin.

 Daptomycin belongs to the cyclic lipopeptide class of antibacterials.
 Daptomycin has clinical utility in the treatment of infections caused by aerobic, Gram-positive bacteria.
 The in vitro spectrum of activity of daptomycin encompasses most clinically relevant Gram-positive pathogenic bacteria.